All Episodes

 For five minutes, their ratings will go up.

-And then people will figure it out, and they know the stupidity of liberalism and basically a regurgitation of everything the Hillary press office is saying, and then they'll tune back to Fox.
+And then people will figure it out and they'll hear the stupidity of liberalism and basically a regurgitation of everything the Hillary press office is saying.

 Who knows?

-Anyway, joining us now, Jeffrey Lord, he's a former associate political director in the Reagan administration.
+He's a former associate political director in the Reagan administration.

 He's a columnist, author of the book, What America Needs, The Case for Trump.

-Also with us, Jessica Tarlov, a senior strategist at Doug Shone Consulting, and welcome both of you back to the program.
+Also with us, Jessica Tarlov, a senior strategist at Doug Shoan Consulting.

 You know, so I get up this morning.

-I didn't I I have not had time because I've been on the road, Jeff, to address this idiot at the New York Times or this other idiot at the Washington Post, and I saw, wow, my friend Jeff, unbeknownst to me, writes two columns defending me.
+I have not had time because I've been on the road, Jeff, to address this idiot at the New York Times or this other idiot at the Washington Post.

-I mean, I was I'm you know what, you're such a good friend, a dear friend, and I was blown away by your kindness.
+You're such a good friend, a dear friend, and I was blown away by your kindness.

 I don't expect it from basically anybody in our business, but thank you so much for defending me.

-I mean, I read these things, and they really drive me crazy.
+I mean, I read these things and they really drive me crazy.

-The absolute dishonesty in stories like this.
+I mean, the absolute dishonesty in stories like this.

 And why I did, I mean, I just picked three different people from three different periods.

-Walter Cronkite, who went in and advised Robert Kennedy that he should run for president to end the Vietnam War, doing the exactly the kind of thing that you're doing with Donald Trump.
+Walter Cronkite, who went in and advised Robert Kennedy that he should run for president to end the Vietnam War, doing exactly the kind of thing that you're doing with Donald Trump.

-Uh yeah, I appreciate it, and I gotta tell you, there are times, and you know this because I've watched you being ganged up on by eight people on the Clinton news network, and uh, no offense to your employer, but I mean it is the single most anti-Trump pro Hillary network in the entire country.
+And I got to tell you, there are times, and you know this because I've watched you being ganged up on by eight people on the Clinton News Network.

-I'm saying I feel so bad for you.
+I'm saying, I feel so bad for you.

-But putting that aside let's just say I I remember my training from being on your show.
+Let's just say I remember my training from being on your show.

 Yes.